Completely reachable automata: a quadratic decision algorithm and a quadratic upper bound on the reaching threshold: Introduction

+Concerning the bounds for the \Cerny problem (reset threshold), the class of completely reachable automata is particularly interesting, as it contains several previously studied subclasses.
+First, it contains the \emph{\Cerny automata} \cite{Cerny1964}, which is the unique known infinite series of automata meeting the conjectured upper bound $(n-1)^2$.
+It also includes some of the so-called \emph{slowly synchronizing} series \cite{AGV2013SlowlySynchronizing}, which achieve almost the same quantity (see~\cite{Maslennikova2019ResetComplexityOfIdeal} for a proof of their complete reachability).

+Next, \emph{synchronizing automata with simple idempotents} are completely reachable (\cite{RS2023ResetThresholdsOfTransformationMonoids}).
+These are automata such that each letter either acts as a permutation or its action maps exactly one state to another while fixing all the other states (the so-called \emph{simple idempotent}).
+The obtained upper bound was quadratic ($2n^2-4n+2$) \cite{R2000EstimationSimpleIdempotents}, using an original method that introduced Rystsov graphs.
+Recently, a reinvestigation of that method led to proving the bound $2n^2-6n+5$ for a slightly larger class of automata \cite{RS2023ResetThresholdsOfTransformationMonoids}.

-In connection to the bounds, a remarkable conjecture and a generalization of the \Cerny one is Don's conjecture \cite[Conjecture~18]{D2016OneContracting}, which states that for an $n$-state automaton, if a subset of states of size $1 \le k < n$ is reachable, then it can be reached with a word of length at most $n(n-k)$.
-This conjecture was disproved in general \cite{GJ2019HardlyReachableSubsets} but weaker versions were proposed: restricting to completely reachable automata \cite[Problem~4]{GJ2019HardlyReachableSubsets} and another, in relation to avoiding words \cite[Conjecture~15]{FSV21LowerBoundsOnAvoidingThresholds}.
+The next subclass of completely reachable automata is called \emph{aperiodically 1-contracting automata} (\cite[Theorem~10]{D2016OneContracting}).
+For the general case of aperiodically 1-contracting automata, there was no nontrivial upper bound found.
+However, for the specific case where additionally there exists an \emph{efficient 1-contracting collection} of words, the \Cerny conjecture along with the stronger Don's conjecture has been proved (\cite[Theorem~2~(2)]{D2016OneContracting}).
+This Don's conjecture states that for an $n$-state automaton and a subset $S$ of its states, if $S$ is reachable, then it can be reached with a word of length at most $n(n-|S|)$.
+The conjecture was disproved in general \cite{GJ2019HardlyReachableSubsets} by constructing automata with subsets that are reachable but cannot be reached with a word shorter than $2^n/n$; these automata, however, have many unreachable subsets.
+Thus, weaker variants of Don's conjecture were proposed: one restricting to completely reachable automata \cite[Problem~4]{GJ2019HardlyReachableSubsets}, and another, weaker but generally applicable to synchronizing automata, in relation to avoiding words \cite[Conjecture~15]{FSV21LowerBoundsOnAvoidingThresholds}.

+Recently, progress has been made concerning Don's conjecture for binary completely reachable automata.
+It has been partially confirmed in this class \cite{CV2023DonsConjectureForBinaryCompletelyReachable}, for the so-called \emph{standardized} binary completely reachable DFAs, yet disproved by exhibiting an infinite series of binary completely reachable automata with subsets of size $n-2$ that are not reachable with words shorter than $5/2 n - 3$ (whereas the Don's bound gives $2n$ in this case).
+As for now, there are no other known nontrivial lower bounds for other cases than $|S|=n-2$.

+The next studied subclass is the class of automata with a full transition monoid \cite{GGGJV2017BabaiAndCerny}.
+These are automata where letters acting as generators of a transformation semigroup on the set of states yield all $n^n$ possible transformations, thus for every possible action there exists some word inducing it.
+Clearly, complete reachability is a weaker property, as it requires the presence of just one transformation for each nonempty subset of states.
+The upper bound obtained for automata with a full transition monoid was $2n^2-6n+5$; the technique behind it is a modification of Rystsov's method for simple idempotents.